calimero-project/import-ets-xml/README.md

 Choose the appropriate XSL style sheet:

-  * `ets4_calimero_group.xsl`: Generates for each KNX group address one single datapoint.
+  * `ets_calimero_group.xsl`: Generates for each KNX group address one single datapoint.
 The resulting file can be loaded by Calimero.
   * `ets_calimero_group_name.xsl`: Generates for each KNX group address one single datapoint where the KNX group address name is used as name for the datapoint.
 The resulting file can be loaded by Calimero.
-  * `ets4_calimero.xsl`: Generates for each application object one single datapoint.
+  * `ets_calimero.xsl`: Generates for each application object one single datapoint.
 Note that different application objects may have the same group address.
 Therefore, the output _cannot_ be imported into Calimero!
 However, it can be used for further (manual) processing.

 The source XML file is called _0.xml_ which is contained within the sub directory that begins with a _P_, e.g., _P-0497_.

 **Example invocation**

-`xsltproc -o calimero.xml ets4_calimero_group_name.xsl P-0497/0.xml`
+`xsltproc -o calimero.xml ets_calimero_group_name.xsl P-0497/0.xml`

 ------------------------------------------------
 Developed at the A-Lab, Automation Systems Group<br>